ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - Activity: In pairs, talk about which programming language might make the most sense for you and why.
 When you are ready, think about how you would recommend Python or R to someone else in your field.
 Share this with the group.

 ---
+@title[Technical Overview]
+## Technical Overview

+You don't need anything special to run a notebook - just a browser will do!

+<p style="font-size:0.6em; color:gray">Jupyter Notebooks don't need much to get going.
+They are editable and viewable in a web browser.
+You can also run them on a local machine with no internet or a remote machine with internet.
+They are very flexible and free!</p>

+Note:
+- Objective: Understand how notebooks run and how they are different to the command line
+- Activity: Look at an example on GitHub

+---
 @title[Technical Breakdown]
 ### Technical Breakdown